16 Top-Rated Beaches in England

 4. Weymouth Beach

-A favorite seasonal haunt of Britain's King George III (1738–1820), scenic Weymouth is regarded as one of England's most traditional seaside resorts.
+A favorite seasonal haunt of Britain's King George III (1738-1820), scenic Weymouth is regarded as one of England's most traditional seaside resorts and home to one of the country's best beaches.
 The yawning arc of its expansive beach forms Weymouth Bay, a popular year-round vacation destination.

 During the summer months, the beach – three miles of wide, gently sloping sand – becomes an open-air stage for all sorts of wonderfully old-fashioned attractions, pastimes that include donkey rides, Punch & Judy puppet shows, and sandcastle competitions (the sand on Weymouth Beach is regularly voted the best for making sandcastles).
 There's also a funfair set on the esplanade and the Weymouth Pavilion, a first-rate theater and entertainment complex.